In mid November 2021, ClearScore has finally adopted the new 1000 Equifax credit scores.

 11 million people see their Equifax data using the ClearScore report.
 That continued to use the old-style Equifax scores out of 700.
 But in mid-November I saw this on my ClearScore report:

-So what is happening and how will this affect you?
+So what is happening and how does this matter to you?

 Your credit record hasn’t changed – a higher score isn’t better

 You might think a higher number sounds good – but it doesn’t mean your credit history has improved.
-Equifax is just showing you a different number.
+You are just being shown a different number.